Team2530/Documentation/docs/wiki/gradle.md

 4. This specifies the main class of our robot code.
 Please don't ever change this, as doing so will cause build failures.
 5. This is typically where a Gradle project would list all of its libraries that it uses.
 We don't do it this way because of [[WPILib]]'s VendorDeps system, but we could add things here if we wanted to.

 [^1]: It is a version of the Java programming language with some added features.
 They look very different though, and the experience of writing them is also different.
+To learn more about it, check out the [official groovy website](https://groovy-lang.org/) and [documentation](https://groovy-lang.org/documentation.html).

 ### gradlew, gradlew.bat